TasmoAdmin/TasmoAdmin/README.md

 TasmoAdmin (previously SonWEB) is an administrative platform for devices flashed with [Tasmota](https://github.com/arendst/Tasmota).
 It can run standalone, as a container, or as a Home Assistant addon.

 ## Features

 * Login protected
 * Multi update process
   * Select devices to update
-  * Automatic Modus downloads latest firmware bin from Tasmota GitHub
+  * Automatic mode downloads latest firmware bin from Tasmota OTA site
 * Show device information
 * Mobile Responsive (Bootstrap4)
   * SCSS & Minified